2008–09 Queens Park Rangers F.C. season: Events

 Queens Park Rangers started the season against Barnsley at Loftus Road.
 Fitz Hall scored twice in as many minutes after Iain Hume put the Yorkshire side 1–0 up in the fifth minute.
 Hall also missed a penalty in the second half, but Rangers held on to win the game 2–1.
 A win at Swindon Town in the League Cup followed before the first defeat of the season, to Sheffield United, 3–0 at Bramall Lane.
 Comprehensive home wins against Doncaster Rovers, Carlisle United (in the League Cup) and Southampton followed, before a win away against Norwich City saw Rangers put together a five-game unbeaten streak.

 A defeat at Coventry City was followed by a 1–0 win at Aston Villa in the third round of the League Cup with Damion Stewart getting the decisive goal.
 The result meant that QPR entered the fourth round of the competition for the first time since the 1995–96 season, where they were drawn away to reigning Premier League champions Manchester United.
 The euphoria of the Villa result was short-lived and Rangers returned to losing ways at home to Derby County just three days later.
 By early October, QPR had slipped to 11th in the Championship, following defeat to league leaders Birmingham City at St Andrew's.
 Former manager Terry Venables was speculatively linked with a return to Loftus Road to replace Iain Dowie if no improvement was seen in the club's form.
 Meanwhile, Dexter Blackstock stood out as an early contender for the club's top scorer for the season with 5 goals in 13 matches in all competitions.

-On 23 October, reports in the British press announced that the club would cap the maximum ticket price at the Category "C" (£35) level as a response to the 2008 financial crisis.
+On 23 October, reports in the British press announced that the club would cap the maximum ticket price at the Category "C" (£35) level as a response to the worsening financial crisis of 2007–2008.
 This led commentators to speculate that the club was damaged by negative press surrounding earlier proposed ticket price increases.
 The following day, Iain Dowie was sacked after just fifteen games in charge of the club.
 While the press continued to speculate on Dowie's replacement, touting Roberto Mancini and Kenny Jackett among several others as potential candidates, existing player/coach Gareth Ainsworth was appointed caretaker manager in the interim.
 In his first game in charge Rangers ended Reading's 100% record at the Madejski Stadium, grinding out a 0–0 draw.